checkout/frames-ios/README.md

 Frames for iOS tokenises consumer data for use within [Checkout.com](https://www.checkout.com)'s payment infrastructure.
 We want to abstract all the complexity in taking payments and building a payment screen from your Mobile Application and allow you to focus on your core business.

-- [Integration](#Integration): _Lets talk about our SDK code showing up inside your amazing application's sourcecode._
+- [Integration](#Integration): _a guide for consuming our SDK in your iOS app_

-- [Demo projects](#Demo-projects): _We have crafted projects showcasing the functionality while testing each distribution method offered_
+- [Demo projects](#Demo-projects): _We've created projects showcasing the range of functionality available in our SDKs while testing each distribution method offered_

 - [Get started](#Get-started): _Start testing what you can achieve by presenting inside your Applications UI_